MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/projects-how-setup-time-sheets.md

 ## <a name="to-assign-a-time-sheet-administrator"></a>To assign a time sheet administrator
 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **User Setup**, and then choose the related link.
 2. Add a new user if the user list does not include the person who you want to be the time sheet administrator.
-For more information, see [Manage Users and Permissions](ui-how-users-permissions.md).
+For more information, see [Assign Permissions to Users and Groups](ui-define-granular-permissions.md).
 3. Select a user to be a time sheet administrator, and then select the **Time Sheet Admin.** check box.

 > [!TIP]